Brian J. O'Neill

 Brian J. O'Neill (born December 23, 1949) is a Republican Councilman representing the Tenth District on the City Council of Philadelphia, Pennsylvania.
 He has served since 1980.

 Biography

+Early life

+Brian J. O’Neill was born in Philadelphia, the son of a city police officer.
+He attended Saint Joseph's University graduating in 1971, and the Widener University School of Law, graduating there in 1975.
+Prior to his election to the city council, O’Neill worked as a Juvenile Probation Officer, as a Law Clerk in the Court of Common Pleas, and also operated a private attorney practice.

+Political career

 O'Neill was first elected to Council in 1979, when he defeated incumbent Councilman Mel Greenberg on a campaign built on Greenberg's perceived apathy for the position.
-Additionally, he has served as the President of the National League of Cities.
+Additionally, he served as the President of the National League of Cities in 1998.

 He introduced the Philadelphia blunt ban in May 2006, which was adopted and signed by the mayor.

-He is currently the Council's Minority Leader.
+He is a former city Council's Minority Leader.

+As of 2024, he is the only current Republican council member in Philadelphia, after Republicans lost the two at-large seats reserved by the City Charter for the minority party, to the Working Families Party.